 Temporary Restraining Orders can be filed to get the abuser away from your loved one, and after 21 days, a court appearance can be made to file for permanent restraining orders.
 Elder abuse is a serious issue, and if the court finds that there was abuse, the district attorney could file criminal charges.

-At the Law Firm of Bezaire, Ledwitz & Borncamp, we know how to protect you and your family.
-Our attorneys have the education, experience, and, most importantly, compassion to deal with even the most challenging cases of Elder Abuse.
+At the Law Firm of Bezaire, Ledwitz & Associates, we know how to protect you and your family.
+Our attorneys habornve the education, experience, and, most importantly, compassion to deal with even the most challenging cases of Elder Abuse.

-Bezaire, Ledwitz & Borncamp can help shield your loved ones from abuse.
+Bezaire, Ledwitz & Associatesborn can help shield your loved ones from abuse.
 If you suspect Elder Abuse is occurring, do not delay.
 Contact us for a free consultation.